 Just how important is it for sellers to gather relevant Amazon search data?

 These days, big software companies are valued by the quality and amount of data they collect and use.
-While this can be misused (*cough* Mr. Zuckerberg *cough*) it also allows these companies to provide an incredible amount of valuable data to its users.
+While data through cloud computing, machine learning, and customer use can be misused (*cough* Mr. Zuckerberg *cough*) it also allows these companies to provide an incredible amount of valuable data to their users.

 This is especially true for Amazon sellers when it comes to keyword tools.
-Almost no keyword tools will tell you where their Amazon search data is coming from, and they all seem to pump out different numbers for search volume—so who’s telling the truth?
+Almost no keyword tools will tell you where their Amazon search data is coming from, and each platform seems to pump out different numbers for search volume—so who’s telling the truth?

 Why Keyword Search Volume Accuracy is Important

-Amazon keyword tools are like your compass for ranking on Amazon.
+An Amazon keyword tool is like your compass for ranking on Amazon.
 If you don’t know which keywords people are searching for on Amazon, you can’t strategize on how to rank for those keywords.

 This kind of situation would be like using a broken compass to navigate across the Atlantic Ocean.
 Bob the compass guy assures you it’s accurate even though it seems shoddy.
 But you don’t know how to verify that the compass works, so you’ll just have to trust him.
 Ok, time to drop anchor and head off to sea!
 Seems crazy right?

 The Difference Between Amazon Search Data & Other Search Engines

 Amazon has secured itself as the go-to search engine for physical products online and now has more than 50% of all searches for products on the web (the rest includes Google, Bing, etc).